plasma-umass/coz/README.md

 coz run --- ./coz/benchmarks/toy/toy
 ```

-Now, use the Coz viewer to see the results.
+Finally, use the Coz viewer to see the results.
 This command will open up a browser tab, from which you will need to load the file `profile.coz`.

 ```
 coz plot